Program

 Welcome

-Prof. Dr. med.
-Roland Veltkamp, Chief Physician of the Department of Neurology, Alfried Krupp Krankenhaus, Essen
+Roland Veltkamp, Head of the Department of Neurology, Alfried Krupp Krankenhaus, Essen

-Dr. Michaela Lemm, Managing Director, Alfried Krupp Krankenhaus, Essen
+Dr. rer. oec.
+Michaela Lemm, CEO, Alfried Krupp Krankenhaus, Essen

 9.15-10.15